Planning update in response to Covid-19

 Planning Policy firstname.lastname@example.org

-Planning Applications email@example.com
+Planning Applications and Enquiries email@example.com

 Planning Conservation firstname.lastname@example.org